rhaleblian/dslibris/README.md

 Development is biased towards Ubuntu 20 as a platform.
 You should also get far with macOS.
 CentOS and msys2 have also worked, but haven't been checked recently.
-Ubuntu under WSL would work too, but you'll be missing mount support for testing.
+Ubuntu under WSL would work too, but you'll be missing mount support for emulator testing.

 ## Building